Hands-on Gear Review

 Alone in our test, and standing out as a result, Patagonia uses only down insulation in their Primo Down jacket.
 Down insulation has been proven to be warmer-per-weight than synthetic, keep its insulating value longer, but suffers when wet.
 In recent years, as evidenced by the jackets available for us to test, economic pressures and the difficulty in protecting down insulation from moisture in a stormy ski resort setting has led most manufacturers to use synthetic insulation in their ski and board outerwear.
 Patagonia bucks this trend by charging the consumer for the down and protecting it with a beefy Gore-Tex laminated shell fabric.
 As a result, the Patagonia Primo Down jacket is the second lightest in our test yet ranks among the best in warmth.
 Only the Helly Hansen Enigma and Columbia Whirlibird Interchange 3-in-1 kept testers warmer.

 The Primo Down Jacket comes equipped with smooth pulling main and under-arm zips.
 The pit-zips are long and equipped with two pulls each.
 The stiff shell fabric and the nature of under-arm jacket construction means that the unzipped vents open wide at least a little whenever the arm is moved.
 A bellows effect, plus the wind associated with a moving skier, combine to leave the Primo Down venting with scores near the best in this category.
-The Flylow BA Puffy and Burton AK Stagger offer similar pit-zip construction and venting performance.
-Only the 3-in-1 style jackets scored better, only because the degree of insulation can be customized to the conditions.
+The Flylow BA Puffy offers similar pit-zip construction and venting performance.
+Only the 3-in-1 style jackets scored better, simply because the degree of insulation can be customized to the conditions.

 Patagonia’s jackets, including the synthetic-filled Patagonia Rubicon Rider and the Primo Down have the best hoods and collars in our test.
 Both offerings perform equally well at protecting the wearer from the elements.
 The Primo Down’s zip-off powder skirt stops drafts and snow, while mid-diameter cuffs can be worked and secured over even the bulkiest gloves.
 The beefy Gore-Tex shell fabric comes equipped with a best-in-test durable water repellent coating.
 Finally, all zippers are proven waterproof designs with little “garages” to park the zipper pulls.